Join us in helping

 I grew to understand that educating women is essential to a nation’s economic growth.
 If the uneducated women I observed could be so resilient, I thought, then how much more powerful and effective could an educated woman be in terms of what she could accomplish for her family, community… and nation?

-When war struck DR Congo, I refused to accept to see Congo’s female population reduced to non-productive human beings because they represent its HOPE and are its most important resource.
+When war struck DR Congo, I refused to accept seeing Congo’s female population reduced to non-productive human beings.
+Congo’s women represent its HOPE and are its most important resource.